stanislaw/CompositeOperations/README.md

 The `COOperation` is just a block of code wrapped into an NSOperation subclass with additional capabilities: since COOperation yields itself to the block to be executed (see `Each operation yields itself to the block`), it is possible to get more control of operation's execution flow: it is possible to cancel, suspend/resume, rerun (and some more options) operation from inside its own operation body.

-The most simple example: use `operation` (C-function wrapper for COOperation, part of COCompositeOperations DSL) to create and immediatedly run an operation block:
+The most simple example: use `operation` (C-function wrapper for COOperation, part of CompositeOperations DSL) to create and immediatedly run an operation block:

 ```objective-c
 operation(concurrentQueue(), ^(COOperation *operation) {